Re: Soft synth TTS-1

 7. Open BiaB and "find" the TTS-1 plugin.
 Set it as the default synth.

 If the above does NOT work, please post whatever error message you get.
 Note that regsvr32 is a 32 bit program, but will run under Win10 64 bit.
 Don't be confused by the fact that regsvr32 is 32 bit and regsvr64 (found in another directory in the root tree, is 64.
 Either should register a DX dll in a Windows(64bit) registry.
+EDIT Actually both versions are named regsvr32.
+It’s their directories that differ.
+On 64 bit Windows, I believe either will work.
+Sorry for misinformation.

 This is the so called "manual registration" method for dll files.
 As JFord says in the link above, windows registration is required for dll's that are DXi's but is frequently also used for VST's, primarily so hosts can check that they're properly licensed.
 You usually don't "see" registration happen, because plugins are usually installed automatically by the host apps they come with.